 Not Cool

-Germs can grow quickly on a turkey left at room temperature even while defrosting.
-Encase in a big zipper-lock bag and place it in a large bowl of cold water, or under cold running water, until just thawed.
-The safest defrosting method is to thaw turkey in the refrigerator, but you have to think ahead.
-A 20-pound turkey will take about 3 days to fully defrost.
+Germs can grow quickly on a turkey left at room temperature, even while defrosting.
+Encase it in a big zipper-lock bag and place it in a large bowl of cold water or under cold running water until just thawed.
+The safest defrosting method is to thaw turkey in the refrigerator, but you must think ahead.
+A 20-pound turkey will take about 3 days to defrost thoroughly.

 Tea-rrific Flavor